K-S-K/Tutorials/WSL/Readme.md

 # Windows Subsystem for Linux

 ## Abstract
 Sometimes, we need to create some elementary things to provide a proper environment for a project.
-As we don't perform these things every day we can forget some details and we'll be forsed to spend nights to google it.
-It is reaaly better to have the short form of the information in the understandable form.
+As we don't perform these things every day, we can forget some details, and we'll be forced to spend nights googling them.
+It is better to have the short form of the information in an understandable form.

 ## Introduction
 The article covers several tiny activities: